AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/configure-base-location-cs.md

 ---
 # Configure Base Output Location for publishing PDF

-To configure the base output location for a native PDF preset or DITA-OT PDF , perform the following steps:
+To configure the base output location for a Native PDF or DITA-OT PDF , perform the following steps:

 1. Use the instructions given in [Configuration overrides](../cs-install-guide/download-install-additional-config-override.md) to create the configuration file.